eduvpn/documentation/ROADMAP.md

 - Work on implementing
   [hardware signing](https://argon.tuxed.net/fkooman/hardware_token_research_proposal.pdf)
   of discovery files
-- Keep the WireGuard private key only on the node(s), not on the portal...
 - Browser generated WireGuard private key (in portal so server never knows it)
 - Generate QR code in browser instead of on the server